elifesciences-publications/Nanoscale_organization_of_rotavirus_replication_machineries/README.md

 **Figure**: *Scheme of the “Viroplasm Direct Least Square Fitting Circumference” algorithm (VPs-DLSFC).
 SRM) Complete SRM image; A) Manual pre-segmentation step, an expert selects and isolates each viroplasm as a single image; B) Fit a circumference to the reference protein through the algorithm DLSFC; C) The center of the reference protein is taken as the center of the accompanying protein, and then the radius of the adjust circumference for this second protein is computed.*
 5. **R Codes**: It includes all the R source codes for the statistical analysis.
 For more details consult the README file into this directory.

+### This code is associated with the paper from Garcés Suárez et al., "Nanoscale organization of rotavirus replication machineries". eLife, 2019. http://dx.doi.org/10.7554/eLife.42906